BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/TurtleHowManySquares/instructions.md

 ---
 Turtle How Many Squares

 The goal of this assignment is to combine our knowledge from September's Py unit (collecting user input and validating input) with October's Turtle Art unit.
 Working with a partner you will create a project that collects several different drawings (smiley, house, etc), different shapes (square, star, etc), and initials.
 In addition to copy/pasting in your old drawings/shapes/initials from previous projects, I would like each person to add one new drawing/shape/initial.
+You could draw something simple or something [really impressive](https://bradleycodeu.github.io/apcsp/turtleart/areYouWinningSon.png)